 Increased inspections and ticketing for improper trash

-Pilot “Program” in the Hurley Blocks area is testing reduced hours to put trash out; instead of the current 5pm of the night prior to trash day, the earliest time to put trash out would be moved to 11pm in order to reduce the time trash is out and the potential for litter.
+Trash “Pilot Program” in the Hurley Blocks and Worcester Square is testing reduced hours to put trash out; instead of the current 5pm of the night prior to trash day, the earliest time to put trash out would be moved to 11pm in order to reduce the time trash is out and the potential for litter.

 A recent PBNA survey found support for later hours than 5pm, but not as late as midnight.
 (Note, many medical recommendations include 8 hours sleep, so limiting trash from Midnight-7am would violate that recommendation).